MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 6: indirect negation
    'I don't think that [anybody] knows the answer', 'I doubt that he stole [anything]', 'They didn't dare ask him [anything] more'
    'I don't think that [WHO-even] knows the answer', 'I doubt that he stole [WHAT-even]', 'They didn't dare ask him [WHAT-even] more'
    ?
-'NEG PROG:P1SG:think COMP PROG:P3SG:know:A3SG answer FOC who' 'PROG:P3SG:doubt:A1SG COMP PFV:P3SG:steal:A3SG FOC what',
+'NEG PROG:P1SG:think COMP PROG:P3SG:know:A3SG answer even who' 'PROG:P3SG:doubt:A1SG COMP PFV:P3SG:steal:A3SG even what',
 7: direct negation
    '[Nobody] knows the answer'
    '[WHO-even] [NEG know] the answer'
-   'NEG CONT(?):P3SG:know answer FOC who'
+   'NEG CONT(?):P3SG:know answer even who'
 8: standard of comparison
    'In Stuttgart, the weather is nicer than [anywhere] in Germany' 'In Stuttgart, the weather is nicer than [WHERE WHERE] in Germany' ?
-'LOC [Stuttgart], niceness:A3SG weather P3PL:exceed:A3SG any~where LOC [Germany]'
+'LOC [Stuttgart], P3SG:be.nice(?) weather from any~where LOC(?)
+[Germany]'
 9: free choice
    '[Anybody] can solve this problem'
    '[WHO WHO] can solve this problem'